Grid parity solar power generation has been Solar Krafte's exclusive focus from inception.

 Brooks Solar Farm

-The proposed project is sited on Sections 19, 29 and 30, the south halves of Sections 31 and 32, the north half of Section 18, the west half of Section 28, and the south west quarter of Section 33, Township 18, Range 15, Meridian 4 as well as Section 24 and the south half of Section 25, Township 18, Range 16 Meridian 4.
+The proposed project is sited on Sections 19, 29 and 30, the south halves of Sections 31 and 32, the north half of Section 18, Section 28, and the south half and north east quarter of Section 33, Township 18, Range 15, Meridian 4 as well as Section 24 and the south half of Section 25, Township 18, Range 16 Meridian 4.

 About the Project